foreverfl/vscode/docs/languages/css.md

 ## IntelliSense

 VS Code has support for selectors, properties and values.
-Use `kb(editor.action.triggerSuggest)` to get a list of context specific options.
+Use `Ctrl+Space` to get a list of context specific options.

 ![IntelliSense in CSS](images/css/intellisense.png)